Bipolar and Related Disorders

 Bipolar disorder, formerly known as manic depression, is characterized by serious and significant mood swings that impair daily life and negatively affect relationships.
 According to the National Institute of Mental Health, approximately 2.6% of American adults have bipolar disorder.
 83% of these cases are classified as "severe."

 There are four basic types of bipolar disorder:

-Cyclothymia, which is characterized by brief periods of mania alternating with brief periods of depressive symptoms
+Cyclothymia is characterized by brief periods of mania alternating with brief periods of depressive symptoms.

 The major difference between Bipolar I and Bipolar II disorder lies in the severity of the manic episodes.